Undecentions/Redstone-Modeler/README.md

 - Keybinds.

 ## Any bugs or suggestions?
-Either go on the [projest Discord](https://discord.gg/2Qndd5v6JF) (for minor problems) or open an issue on this github page.
+Either go on the [project Discord](https://discord.gg/2Qndd5v6JF) (for minor problems) or open an issue on this github page.
 Code readability and structure suggestions are welcome, but don't do minor style stuff such as double vs single quotes.

 ## RS Editor
 Thanks to RS Editor for the idea of this project.
 Some code was consulted, but I decided that it was not very usable, and p5.js is unneccesary.
 The old project can be found at the [RS Editor github page](https://github.com/11-90-an/rseditor).